LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 the **variable** as a variable name and substitute its value in its place, rather than treat it as text or an external command.

-In this example, the list is four filenames: 'a.txt', 'b.txt', 'c.txt', and 'd.txt'
+In this example, the list is four filenames: 'a.doc', 'b.doc', 'c.doc', and 'd.doc'
 Each time the loop iterates, it will assign a file name to the variable `filename` and run the `cp` command.
 The first time through the loop,
-`$filename` is `a.txt`.
+`$filename` is `a.doc`.
-The interpreter runs the command `cp` on `a.txt`, and then prints the filename to the screen (because we asked it to echo each filename as it works its way through the loop).
+The interpreter runs the command `cp` on `a.doc`, and then prints the filename to the screen (because we asked it to echo each filename as it works its way through the loop).
 For the second iteration, `$filename` becomes
-`b.txt`.
-This time, the shell runs `cp` on `b.txt` and then prints the filename to the screen.
-The loop performs the same operations for `c.txt` and then for `d.txt` and then, since the list only included these four items, the shell exits the `for` loop at that point.
+`b.doc`.
+This time, the shell runs `cp` on `b.doc` and then prints the filename to the screen.
+The loop performs the same operations for `c.doc` and then for `d.doc` and then, since the list only included these four items, the shell exits the `for` loop at that point.

 > ## Follow the Prompt